-The PhD degree is our flagship program for sub-specialty physicians, leading to both clinical board eligibility in a medical discipline and the PhD.
+The PhD degree is our flagship program designed for those who currently hold a postdoctoral fellowship or junior faculty appointment within the Johns Hopkins Medical Institution (JHMI).
+It is intended to train sub-specialty physicians, leading to both clinical board eligibility in a medical discipline and the PhD.

-Candidates take one year of full-time didactic instruction after an initial training year in a medical or surgical subspecialty.
+Students take one academic year of full-time didactic instruction after an initial training year in a medical or surgical subspecialty.
 This provides the scientific grounding for subsequent original research.
-GTPCI faculty and a preceptor from the fellow’s SOM home division or department jointly mentor thesis research.
-Fellows already enrolled in a clinical fellowship program at Johns Hopkins usually apply during their first year of clinical training.
+GTPCI faculty and a mentor from the fellow’s SOM home division or department, jointly mentor thesis research.
+Fellows already enrolled in a SOM clinical fellowship program usually apply during their first year of clinical training.

-Candidates must satisfy all University requirements for the PhD, including preliminary oral examinations and thesis preparation and defense.
+Students must satisfy all University requirements for the PhD, including preliminary oral examination, thesis preparation, and final oral defense.

 Course location and modality is found on the BSPH website.

-- must earn a B or better in all required courses
+- Must earn a B or better in all required courses and maintain a minimum 3.0 GPA

-- comprehensive examination at the end of the didactic year
+- Comprehensive examination at the end of the 1st year

-- satisfaction of all university requirements for the PhD, including preliminary oral examination, thesis preparation, and final defense
+- Satisfaction of all university requirements for the PhD, including preliminary oral examination, thesis preparation, and final oral defense

 PhD Residency Requirement

-The BSPH requires all PhD students to register full-time for a minimum of 16 credits for 4 consecutive terms.
-This does not necessarily have to be the first 4 terms of enrollment, but the full-time residency requirement must be fulfilled sometime during the PhD program PRIOR to taking the preliminary oral examination.
+The BSPH requires all PhD students to register full-time for a minimum of 16 credits/term for 4 consecutive terms.
+This requirement is met in the 1st year, and is equal to a minimum of 64 total credits.
+This requirement must be fulfilled BEFORE taking the preliminary oral examination.

 Annual Review Requirement – Individual Development Plan (IDP)

-The University Doctoral Board requires that each PhD student receive an annual review during every year in their program.
+The University Doctoral Board requires that each PhD student receive an annual review during each year of the program.
 This review is expected to have 3 components:

 1. Student self-assessment and Individual Development Plan (IDP form)